jennfshr/vnc2hpc/README.md

 `$> ./vnc2hpc -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-fey1 --reconnect`

 The --reconnect flag sets a sentinel to "keep" the reconnected session upon closing the viewer

+*Note: if a vncserver is left running on a host, the next attempt to vnc2hpc connect to that host will see that it's running and provide you a chance to Kill it, Ignore It, or Reuse it, interactively.*

 #### [-p|--port <display port>] (optional)